 Historical Jesus Group

-This small group, which gathers on the second and fourth Thursdays of the month, also has moved its meetings online.
+This small group, which gathers on the second and fourth Thursdays of the month, has moved its meetings online.
 It explores the impact and implementation of God's word in the present time.
 Discussions range from current political, social, and economic issues, to the founding tenets of Christianity.
 Selected books and articles provide the basis for lively discussion, differing opinions and ideas.
 To find out what book or articles will be discussed, contact Richard Stoops.
-You can join the group on Thursday, June 11, at 10:00 a.m. on your computer using this link: https://us02web.zoom.us/j/84964630940 OR on the phone by calling +1 346 248 7799 (Meeting ID: 849 6463 0940).
+You can join the group on Thursday, November 12, at 10:00 a.m. on your computer using this link:

 Spiritual Formation Group

 This small group, which gathers on the first and third Thursdays of the month, has moved its meetings online.
 It aims to take a deep dive into Scripture, opening minds and hearts to whatever God may convey through the Word.
 Group members usually choose passages from the lectionary, reading each aloud and discussing what meanings they find in them.
-You can join the group next Thursday, June 18, at 10:00 a.m. on your computer using this link: https://us02web.zoom.us/j/86355200613 OR on the phone by calling +1 346 248 7799 (Meeting ID: 863 5520 0613).
+You can join the next group Thursday, November 5, at 10:00 a.m. on your computer using this link:

 The Presbytery of Santa Fe has established a Family-To-Family Fund to help those who have been financially affected by the corona virus quarantines.
 If you know of someone who may need assistance, please let them know that they can apply for funds through the Santa Fe Presbytery website.
 If you would like to contribute to the Family-to-Family Fund, you can use the PayPal link on the Presbytery's website or mail a check earmarked for the "Family-to-Family Fund" to: Santa Fe Presbytery, 217 Locust St NE, Albuquerque, NM 87102.